datacarpentry/semester-biology/exercises/Making-choices-dna-or-rna-iteration-R.md

 1. Use the function you wrote and a `for` loop to create a vector of sequence types for the values in `sequences`
 2. Use the function and a `for` loop to create a data frame that includes a column of sequences and a column of their types
 3. Use the function and `sapply` to create a vector of sequence types for the values in `sequences`
+4. Use the function, and `dplyr` to create a data frame that inclues a column of sequences and a column of their types

 *Optional: For a little extra challenge make your function work with both upper and lower case letters, or even strings with mixed capitalization*